 Luxury markets such as Brentwood, California may attract unscrupulous actors targeting high-value transactions.

-Understanding your local market helps identify potential risks.
+Understanding your local market helps identify potential risks and ensures you find a real estate agent with local expertise.

 Protecting Your Financial Interests